phil-opp/blog_os/blog/content/second-edition/posts/09-paging-implementation/index.md

 As we explained in the [_Boot Information_](#boot-information) section, the memory map is provided by the BIOS/UEFI firmware.
 It can only be queried very early in the boot process, so the bootloader already calls the respective functions for us.
 The memory map consists of a list of [`MemoryRegion`] structs, which contain the start address, the length, and the type (e.g. unused, reserved, etc.) of each memory region.

 The `init` function initializes a `BootInfoFrameAllocator` with a given memory map.
 The `next` field is initialized with `0` and will be increased for every frame allocation to avoid returning the same frame twice.
+Since we don't know if the usable frames of the memory map were already used somewhere else, our `init` function must be `unsafe` to require additional guarantees from the caller.

 #### A `usable_frames` Method